nicc777/py-animus/doc/README.md

 If you edit either the file in `/tmp/results/output.txt` or the manifest, any next run will update the file contents again to align to what is defined in the manifest.

 > **Note**
 > Keep in mind the manifest always contains the desired state.
-Therefore, in this example, the implementation will ensure that the specified file always contain the text as specified in the manifest.
+Also, in this example, the `WebsiteUpTest` is never processed on it's own and is only ever referred to by other manifests in their dependencies list, as needed.

 To delete the downloaded file, just run the same docker command, but instead of `apply` use the `delete` command.
 The previously downloaded file should now be gone